 To sum everything up.

 All in all your going to be fine because you will be shown what to do every step of the way so be sure to act like a sponge and absorb as much information as possible (writing it down if you have to).

-The last thing I will leave you with in this post is to ask as many questions as you need to.
-Don’t be shy, your here to learn as much as you can about the industry and without asking questions your just going to make the work harder on yourself.
+The last thing I will leave you within this post is to ask as many questions as you need to.
+Don’t be shy, you’re here to learn as much as you can about the industry and without asking questions your just going to make the work harder on yourself.
 Just don’t ask the same question four times :).